+Meta Title: Markazia Service Plans & Insurance Benefits | Toyota Jordan

+Meta Description: Get top-rated car insurance in Jordan with Markazia.
+Hassle-free claims process.
+Just bring your car & accident report to our authorized service centers.

-Our Services
+Markazia Services

-Insurance
+Insurance Car Insurance

 Your car is your trusted companion on daily commutes and family trips.
 For this reason, we present you with excellent insurance services that safekeep your cherished moments and restore your vehicle to its original condition in the event of an accident.
 All you need to do is bring your car and the accompanying accident police report to one of Markazia’s authorized service centers, and we will take care of the required procedures with the insurance company - from start to finish.